Updated on May, 2026

-“The time to be complacent about this mission critical area is long over,” says David Brennan, co-chair of Global Tech at international law firm Gowling WLG.
-“Endorsement at board level and financial commitment is essential to enable a genuine commitment to digital transformation.
+“The time to be complacent about this mission-critical area is long over,” says David Brennan, co-chair of Global Tech at international law firm Gowling WLG.
+“Endorsement at board level and financial commitment are essential to enable a genuine commitment to digital transformation.

 “In addition, the correct allocation of digital resources needs to sit within a stringent and robust financial framework to avoid parts of an operation being left unserviced and unaligned with the whole.”